-The auditor must have the physical strength to climb grain bins approx. once a week to inventory grain.
-Bins heights generally range between 20 - 60 feet but may be as high as 100 feet.
+This position requires that an auditor must have the physical strength to climb grain bins approximately once a week to inventory grain.
+Bin heights generally range from 20-60 feet but may be as high as 100 feet.

 WORKING ENVIRONMENT